Embed Your Webchat Channel

 })

-The following outgoing messages are supported:
+The following outgoing message types are supported:

 Description